cbranan/Anti-Forensics/Documentation/Reports/CAINEDeletedEval.md

 Comments:
 I was able to locate a tool in the toolkit that allowed me to parse a dd image and find the lnk files.
 This allowed me to find the lnk references for the previously deleted files but that was all I could find.

+Proccess:
+Create a Caine VM, and then attach the hard drive that I wanted to inspect to that VM.
+Once the machine was booted up, I used Guymager to carve the image and save the imaged in a .E0 format.
+Once the carver was done I then went into the version of autopsy that was on this tool kit and created a new case with the approriate images.
+Once that case was added, seeing as though for the purpose of this assignment we already new what the names of the files we were looking for were.
+I just used the file search, to search for the names of the appropriate files.
+But, because the files had not only their filename deleted they had been written over completely, the only thing that I could discover about this was the .lnks to where the previous files that I could no longer recoer.